pistacheio/pistache/README.md

 ### Ubuntu PPA (Stable)

-Currently there are no stable release of Pistache published into the [stable](https://launchpad.net/~pistache+team/+archive/ubuntu/stable) PPA.
-However, when that time comes, run the following to install a stable package:
+From time to time, the project transfers release packages into the [stable](https://launchpad.net/~pistache+team/+archive/ubuntu/stable) PPA.
+Run the following to install a stable package:

 ```sh
 $ sudo add-apt-repository ppa:pistache+team/stable